The baby name Albert brings to mind a world-famous royal, a popular song, and a genius.

 • Plenty of athletes, like St. Louis Cardinals first baseman Pujols.

-• Politicians, like Al Gore – it’s his given name, plus his dad’s name and his son’s name.
+• Politicians, like former vice president Al Gore – it’s his given name, plus his dad’s name and his son’s name.

 It’s a frequent place name, and has some fun uses, too.
-It’s the name of one of the University of Florida’s alligator mascots, a short-lived British automobile company, and a brand of tobacco that inspired the joke about letting Prince Albert out of the can.
+The University of Florida’s alligator mascots answer to Albert and Alberta, a short-lived British automobile company, and a brand of tobacco that inspired the joke about letting Prince Albert out of the can.

-And children of the 1970s remember the animated Fat Albert and the adopted son of the Ingalls family on Little House on the Prairie.
-The character didn’t appear in the original books; he was invented for the series.
+Children of the 1970s remember the animated Fat Albert and the adopted son of the Ingalls family on Little House on the Prairie.
+(The character didn’t appear in the original books; he was invented for the series.)

-Originally published on February 17, 2011 at the suggestion of Jenna, this post was substantially revised and re-posted on Thursday, April 26, 2018.
+Originally published on February 17, 2011 at the suggestion of Jenna, this post was substantially revised and re-posted on Thursday, April 26, 2018 and again on November 19, 2024.

 About Abby Sandel